Introduction¶

 artifact.describe() # show metadata of artifact

-df = artifact.load() # load artifact into memory, e.g., a DataFrame
+df = artifact.load() # load the artifact into memory, e.g., a DataFrame

 ln.Artifact("./my_result_folder", description="My result").save() # save a folder